andreshg112/laravel-auditing-notifications/README.md

 composer require andreshg112/laravel-auditing-notifications
 ```

-> This package depends on [owen-it/laravel-auditing ^8.0](https://github.com/owen-it/laravel-auditing) and [lab123it/aws-sns](https://github.com/lab123it/aws-sns), so you have to configure them first in order to make this work.
+> This package depends on [owen-it/laravel-auditing:^8.0](https://github.com/owen-it/laravel-auditing) and [lab123it/aws-sns:dev-master](https://github.com/lab123it/aws-sns), so you have to install and configure them first in order to make this work.

 ### Step 2